 - Lifetime warranty

-In addition to awarding Caesarstone the highly regarded GH Seal for being the durable surface of choice, GH specified Blizzard 2141 as part of their Good Housekeeping kitchen designs throughout the Institute.
+In addition to awarding Caesarstone the highly regarded GH Seal for being the durable surface of choice, initially, GH specified 2142 Blizzard as part of their Good Housekeeping kitchen designs throughout the Institute.
+Recently the Good Housekeeping Institute upgraded their Kitchen of the Future and once again used Caesarstone quartz surfaces 5151 Empira White and 4033 Rugged Concrete.
+To see the amazing transformation – click here!

 Caesarstone offers peace of mind.
 It’s an honor to have maintained the GH seal for so many years and to be a beautiful, functional part of their test kitchen.
 Due to rigorous testing of all GH Seal backed products, families can expect their Caesarstone to stand up to the toughest messes while still looking sleek and sophisticated.

-Click here to learn more about Caesarstone's and the Good Housekeeping Seal.
+Click here to learn more about Caesarstone and the Good Housekeeping Seal.